kingluddite/dotfiles/README.md

 `$ source $(brew --prefix)/share/zsh-autosuggestions/zsh-autosuggestions.zsh`

-- The above method is preferred because on M1 homebrew's default folder is in a different location so the above creates this path in your zshrc2⃣

-`source /opt/homebrew/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh`

-- Or it will point to the other default path if you are not on a M1
-- The homebrew install script installs Homebrew to its preferred prefix (/usr/local for macOS Intel, /opt/homebrew for Apple Silicon) so that you don’t need sudo when you brew install

 #### Testing if aliases are working

 - Try out two of my aliases to see if it is working